H1ghBre4k3r/y-lang/README.md

 ### Interpreter & Compiler

 As a last step, the generated AST either gets interpreted or compiled to assembly.
-This generated assembly get then compiled to an object file using NASM and then linked via `ld`.
+This generated assembly get then compiled to an object file using NASM and then linked via `cc`.

 ## Usage